padabap/dotfiles/README.md

 - `.gitignore`: A global ignore list of all files to exclude from git commits
 - `.zshrc`: configuration file for Zsh, my preferred shell.
 - `alias.zsh`: Some alises I use.
 These could go in the `.zshrc` file, but I keep it separate for better readability.
 Since I use Oh My Zsh, I prefer to put any customizations in the `$ZSH_CUSTOM` directory.
-- `mac-preferences.sh`: A bash script to set my preferred MacOS preferences programatically
+- `mac-preferences.sh`: A shell script to set my preferred MacOS preferences programatically